Bankde/pantip_scraper/README.md

 - no poll information and topic with poll might be extracted incorrectly
 - no comments yet

-The program will not write main story into file unless you fix it a bit.
-(You can easily see line being commented) I haven't set up comment part yet because it would be too much work (for me right now)
+I haven't set up comment part yet but very soon I will.

+# Credit, Feedback, Suggestion is appreciated.